inventhouse/rascal-game/README.md

 ### Tweak Special Rules
 Dropping the "repair" rule or even pulling the 2♦️ out of the deck would make the game harder; though it seems of minimal value (which is why I added the repair rule), it means one less monster in a room, which can make all the difference.

 Dropping the inventory rule would force more discards of mid-value items.
-Or, relaxing some of the inventory constraints could make it easier: allow swapping the equipped shield with one in inventory, enable "dropping" so an item can carry-over to the next room, access even if a monster is carrying over, or even access during combat.
+Or, relaxing some of the inventory constraints could make it easier: allow swapping the equipped shield with one in inventory, access even if a monster is carrying over, or even access during combat.

 ### Other Tweaks
 - Change the "fight or flee" rule